RibbonWinForms/RibbonWinForms/README.md

 by adriancs, Nov 23 2017

-# Joining This Project
-We welcome any passionate programmer to join this project, to improve or to fix bugs.
-Thanks for your contribution to this project.
-For the community, by the community.
-You may send your request to avoomj@yahoo.com (Dude, don't spam please, thanks).

 # Introduction
 *Below is the original introductory message written by Jose Menedez Poo on May 10th, 2008*